Arizona's Graduation Requirements

 - Biological and Biomedical Sciences

 - Culinary Arts and Personal Services

 - Medical and Health Professions

 Arizona's GED Program

-- Reasoning Through Language Arts - This 150-minute test asks you to demonstrate your reading abilities and writing skills.
-Some questions will ask you to analyze reading passages and identify themes, draw conclusions and evaluate details and settings.
-There are also questions that require you to correct errors in grammar, punctuation and word use.
+- Reasoning Through Language Arts - The language arts 150-minute test asks you to demonstrate your reading abilities and writing skills.
+Some questions will ask you to analyze reading passages and identify themes, draw conclusions, and evaluate details and settings.
+There are also questions that require you to correct errors in grammar, punctuation, and word use.
 As part of this test, you will have 45 minutes to write and revise an essay.